Finding Houses to Flip

 Flipping a house is the process of purchasing older homes, renovating them, and then reselling them at a substantial profit.
 Successful flipping depends on discovering properties that are priced considerably low to allow for a profit when the cost of renovations and the first investment are subtracted from the last sale price.
-So you’ve understood what the market entails, and you’ve already decided which property type you should invest in.
+So you’ve understood what the market entails, and you’ve already decided which property type you should invest in and you have secured fix and flip financing.
 Now you should find the properties that suit what you’re seeking.

 Here are a few ideas to start on How To Find Houses To Flip-